2025 4-H Career Explorations

 -

 T-shirts are handed out at registration.
 Shirts can be worn for county picture.
-We'd like to invite everyone to wear their Career Ex shirts on Friday.
+We'd like to invite everyone to wear their Career Ex shirts to Opening Ceremony for the whole group photo.

 -